Carers in Work

 At first, try having a conversation with your manager about your situation.
 During this conversation, they will want to find out if your caring duties will impact on your work.
 This is an opportunity for you to think about possible work arrangements.

 Not all companies offer the same support, but they should signpost you to other sources of information.
+Have a look at our Work Life Balance Top Ten Tips.
 You can take a look at the Forward Carers events calendar to find activities and support groups in your local area.

 Having a conversation with your manager about your situation may sound daunting, and you could feel nervous about this meeting.
 You can ask someone you trust to be there, this could be a work colleague, a friend or a trade union representative.